Not All Dog Toys Are Created Equal: A Guide to Playtime

 Now that we’ve gone over when and how to play, now I will be giving you a list of some of the toys I recommend and that customers have given me great feedback on.

-• Starmark Everlasting Sprocket (Via Amazon)- Great for medium chewers.
+Starmark Everlasting Sprocket (Via Amazon)- Great for medium chewers.
 The center of the toy is a sunken treat.
-One that your dog will have to work at to chew!
+One that your dog will have to work at to chew, similar to a puzzle game, but not entirely!
 You can buy replacement treats as needed.
-Great for a bit of a challenge.
+Great for a bit of a challenge and is mentally stimulating.

-• Outward Hound Tough Skinz- These toys are soft yet seem to be one of the only durable soft toys on the market!
-These toys are harder to puncture due to the puncture-resistant fabric, they also have a squeaker.
+Outward Hound Tough Skinz- These toys are soft yet seem to be one of the only durable soft toys on the market, per what I’ve heard from customers!
+These toys are harder to puncture due to the puncture-resistant fabric, and they also have a squeaker.
 These toys are pretty popular amongst my regular customers.

-• TUFFY Ultimate Tug-O-War- This tug-of-war toy is pretty tough!
-The material is harder to puncture than most, just make sure you only use the toy when playing together and not just as a chew.
+TUFFY Ultimate Tug-O-War- When you want to join in on the games, this tug-of-war toy is truly a TUFFY!
+The material is harder to puncture than most similar to Outward Hound.
+Just make sure you use the toy only when playing together, not just as a chew toy.

 Toys for puppies